Matías Quiroga (midfielder)

-Matías Leonel Quiroga ([maˈti.as kiˈɾoɣa], born 25 January 1986) is an Argentine football midfielder that currently plays for Sarmiento de Resistencia.
+Matías Leonel Quiroga ([maˈti.as kiˈɾoɣa], born 25 January 1986) is an Argentine former football midfielder.

+Career

 Quiroga began his playing career in 2006 with Talleres de Córdoba.
 In 2009, he was signed by Newell's Old Boys but never played a first team game for the club.
 In 2010, he left to join Colo Colo of Chile in 2010.

+In 2017, Quiroga signed with Sarmiento de Resistencia from Concepción.
+They were his last club and left them in June 2019.